htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     The default value is ``-properties $(GPU_DISCOVERY_EXTRA)``

 :macro-def:`GPU_DISCOVERY_EXTRA[STARTD]`
     A string valued parameter that defaults to ``-extra``.
-It cannot be used to pass additional command line arguments to the :tool:`condor_gpu_discovery` tool.
+Used by :macro:`use feature:GPUs` and the default value of :macro:`STARTD_DETECT_GPUS` to allow you to pass additional command line arguments to the the :tool:`condor_gpu_discovery` tool.

 :macro-def:`MACHINE_RESOURCE_<name>[STARTD]`
     An integer that specifies the quantity of or list of identifiers for